geomatics-io/ObjectListView/docs/recipes.rst

 and frame to be specified.
 If you combine these attributes badly, you can produce some truly dreadful designs, but when well used, the effect can be pleasant.

-    *"I've setup the HeaderFormat like you say, but the stupid thing does nothing"*
+    *"I've set up the HeaderFormat like you say, but the stupid thing does nothing"*

 Make sure `HeaderUsesThemes` is *false*.
 If this is *true*, `ObjectListView` will use the OS's theme to draw the header, ignoring the `HeaderFormatStyle` completely.